 “One must bear in mind that any structural abnormality is routinely said to be the cause of pain, when found on X-ray or imaging studies, in patients with TMS.
 In my experience they are rarely the source of the pain” says Dr. Sarno.

-Many clients report getting pain relief after attending hypnotherapy sessions and afterwards listening to the hypnosis cd for chronic pain management.
-They say that sessions of hypnotherapy helped to relieve long-standing crippling pain and they maintained it by regular listening to the hypnosis cd at home.
+Many clients report getting pain relief after attending hypnotherapy sessions and afterwards also listening to the hypnosis cd for chronic pain management.
+Clients say that three of four sessions of hypnotherapy helped to relieve long-standing crippling pain and they maintained the pain relief by regularly listening to the hypnosis cd at home.

 Written by Katherine Ferris